ctokheim/PrimerSeq-Website/user_tutorial.md

 </br>

 You will need a BigWig file(s) for plotting the results (see more information below).
-Note, you may specify more than one BigWig file by selecting multiple files in the file chooser.
 Also you should specify one of the targets you wish to plot in the drop down list.

 ### BigWig